One -one for all-

 One -one for all- is the second studio album and first major release by Japanese rock band Fanatic Crisis.
 It was released by the label For Life on March 4, 1998.
 The first edition was housed in a plastic sleeve, and came with a 52-card deck (featuring the band members) inside of a box.

 It was considered one of the best albums from 1989 to 1998 in an edition of the magazine Band Yarouze.
 The album's singles are "Super Soul", "Sleeper", ending theme of Sunday Jungle television show, and "One -You are the One-", which was theme song for Unbeliveable.
 In 2019, Tsutomu Ishizuki, Kazuya and Shun reunited as a sub-unit of the band, called Fantastic Circus.
-All singles from One -one for all- will be included on the greatest hits album Tenseism which will be released by the trio in March 2023.
+All singles from One -one for all- were included on the re-recording and greatest hits album Tenseism released by the trio in March 2023.
 Additionally, a new music video for "One -You are the One-" was released in February 2023.

 Background and release

 Fanatic Crisis's popularity began to grow in 1996, when the single "Tsuki no Hana" was distributed by a major label.
-After another single, this time distributed by Mercury, the band got a definitive contract with For Life Records in 1997.
+After another single, this time distributed by Mercury, they got a definitive contract with For Life Records in 1997.
 "Super Soul" was released in August as their first work produced by a major label.
 It was followed by "Sleeper" in October and "One -you are the one-" in January.
-After One -one for all- was released in March, the band started the tour 1998 Naked Tour.
+After One -one for all- was released in March, the band started the 1998 Naked Tour.

-Charts
+Critical reception

+CD Journal praised the uplifting atmosphere of the album and stated that "hard and flashy songs are conspicuous throughout".

+Commercial performance

 One -one for all- peaked at 5th position on Oricon Albums Chart, staying on chart for seven weeks and selling an estimated 119,360 copies.
 It is Fanatic Crisis's highest-charting album, despite being the second best-selling album, behind The.Lost.Innocent.

-Both "Super Soul" and "Sleeper" reached 23th position on Oricon Singles Chart and "One -you are the one-" reached 14th position, becoming the band's third best-selling single.
+Both "Super Soul" and "Sleeper" reached 23rd position on Oricon Singles Chart and "One -you are the one-" reached 14th position, becoming the band's third best-selling single.